guillermooo/sublime-undocs/source/customization/menus.rst

 a separate section within the menu is searched for and, if it does not exist, created at the end of the menu.
-*This ID lookup is forward-going only.*
+This ID lookup is forward-going only.

-The ID determines the section's name and the menu item with the matching ID will be the first item in this section.
+The ID determines the section's name, and the menu item with the matching ID will be the first item in this section.
 All following items in the file